neow3j/neow3j-docs/docs/neo-n3/tutorials_and_examples/meme_governance_dapp.md

     "type": "Array",
     "value": [
         {
-            "name": "id", // The id of the meme.
+            "name": "id", // The unique id/name of the meme.
             "type": "String"
         },
         {
-            "name": "description", // The description of the meme "type": "String"
+            "name": "description", // The description of the meme.
+            "type": "String"
         },
         {